Top MTB Pedals for the Ultimate Ride

 OneUp Components Composite Pedals

-Thin profile puts your feet closer to the spindle, improving control feel.
+The OneUp Components Composite Pedals have a thin profile that puts your feet closer to the spindle, improving control feel.
 10 pins per side provide grip without being so aggressive they tear up your shins.
 Durable composite at a reasonable price.

 Concave shape keeps your feet centered.
 Works well with soft-soled shoes that mold around the platform.